Social Engineering Using a USB Drive

 - Contact the Information Security Office (ISO) at firstname.lastname@example.org, your departmental administrator, DSP consultant, or Computing Services Help Center at X8-HELP (4357) or email@example.com

-- Install and update anti-malware software (e.g. Malwarebytes).
-Visit the Licensed Software List on the Computing Services website for instructions on downloading, using and updating Malwarebytes Software.
+- Install and update anti-malware software (e.g. Windows Defender).
+Visit Secure Your Computer on the Computing Services website for instructions on downloading, using and updating anti-malware software.

 - Install and maintain a firewall.
-For instructions on how to configure Windows Firewall, or Macintosh, please visit the Security Section, under Documentation Index, on the Computing Services website at:
+For instructions on how to configure Windows Firewall, or Macintosh, please visit the Computing Services Secure Your Computer.

 - Avoid plugging an unknown USB into your computer or a cluster computer.
 When a USB drive is found unattended, please give it to a cluster consultant, the Computer Services Help Center, a residence assistant (RA) or to Carnegie Mellon campus police.